Inflation in South Africa

 South Africa - Inflation

-Inflation dropped to 4.0% (December: 4.5%), falling below the midpoint of the South African Reserve Bank (SARB)’s target band of 3.0%–6.0%.
-Core inflation was stable from December at 4.4%, while annual average inflation was stable at 4.6%.
+Inflation picked up to 4.5% (April: 4.4%), landing at the midpoint of the South African Reserve Bank’s (SARB) target band of 3.0%–6.0%.
+Core inflation, meanwhile, was stable from April at 4.1%.
+Lastly, annual average inflation was stable from April at 4.6%.

 South Africa - Inflation Data